 Do we need to feed you?

-A lot of photographers demand a meal - I'm not fussed.
-I'm happy to bring my own sarnies and eat them in the car!
-It gives me chance to phone my hubby and see how he's coping with the little otters at home.
+A lot of photographers demand a meal – I’m not fussed.
+I would enjoy any meal you provided, but I’m also happy to bring my own sarnies and eat them in the car!
+It gives me chance to phone my hubby and see how he’s coping with the little otters at home.